top of page

 mkdir oci-vm-provider

-In order to track changes on your infrastructure, Pulumi stores the state of your Stack in Pulumi Service or in a local state file.
-In this article, the state is stored it in a local state file by running the following commands:
+To track changes in your infrastructure, Pulumi stores the state of your Stack in Pulumi Service or a local state file.
+In this article, the state is stored in a local state file by running the following commands:

 mkdir pulumi-state-local